kschueths/event-template/README.md

 ## [Event Information](https://opensource.ieee.org/workshops/maymagworkshop/20210504-workshop-info/20210504-workshop-information/-/blob/main/README.md)

-For more information about the event, schedules, and paticipant materials visit the Information Page
+For more information about the event, schedules, and paticipant materials visit the Information Page at the link above